brownieboy/react-bootstrap-slider/README.md

     min={this.state.min} />
 ```

+####Other parameters
 [Seiyria's Bootstrap Slider] (https://github.com/seiyria/bootstrap-slider) component has many other options and parameters, of course.
 I can look at rolling some of those into my compnent if anybody has a need for them.
-I've kept it nice and simple for this version version though.
+I've kept it nice and simple for this initial version though.